 Clean Your Mattress Before Storing It

 Just like you would with a winter coat, it’s important to clean your mattress before you put it away in storage.
-Otherwise, it’ll smell so musty you might not even want it at the end
+Otherwise, it’ll smell so musty you might not even want it when the time comes to use it again.

 Start by removing everything from your mattress and spot cleaning any stains with a stain remover.
 Then, mix two parts water to one part laundry detergent in a spray bottle, spritz your mattress, and allow it to dry for thirty minutes.